 Mr Adam Wright - Vice Chair

-Adam Wright is currently Vice Chair of Governors and Chair of the Pupil and Curriculum Committee.
+Adam Wright is currently Vice Chair of Governors with responsibility for Curriculum.
 Adam works in education and skills policy; he is currently Deputy Head of Policy at the British Academy, the UK’s national body for the humanities and social sciences.
 In other roles, he has worked on policy relating to practical science lessons in primary schools and has been the external assessor for government-funded schemes supporting mathematics education.
 Adam is also a trustee and an external member of Council at the University of Essex, where he had previously completed his PhD in Government and taught political theory.
 He enjoys travelling, hiking, and playing with Lego.

 Mr Mark Partridge

-Mark is chair of the Finance Committee having responsibility for the sound financial running of the school.
+Mark is Vice Chair of Governors with responsibility for ensuring the sound financial running of the school.
 He is also responsible for health and safety across the site.
 Mark is the Branch Manager of the Waitrose Colchester store and has worked for the John Lewis Partnership for 32 years.

 Mrs Jenny Hunt